INSTRUCTIONS: APPLICATION FOR NATURALIZATION (Form N-400)

 2. Indicate your eligibility for naturalization in part 2.

-3. In part 3, you need to fill out personal information, including your social security number, birth date, date of residency, citizenship status of relatives, marriage status, and any disabilities that will preclude you from taking the English and U.S. history test.
+3. In part 3, you need to fill out personal information, including your social security number, birth date, date of residency, the citizenship status of relatives, marriage status, and any disabilities that will preclude you from taking the English and U.S. history test.

 4. In part 4, supply your contact information and mailing address.